souravdutt/create-laravel-app/README.md

 ## Type Safety System

-When you create a project with `--with-typesafe`, you get a fully configured hybrid type safety system inspired by create-t3-app.
+Type safety is **enabled by default** in all new projects.
+This gives you a fully configured hybrid type safety system inspired by create-t3-app.

+> **Note**: Use `--no-typesafe` to skip type safety setup (not recommended for production projects).

 ### How It Works